-You can play tennis providing you only meet up with no more than 5 other people from a different household and observe social distancing guidelines.
+You can play tennis providing you meet up with no more than 5 other people and observe social distancing guidelines.
 You can also play doubles tennis with people from outside of your household as long as you follow social distancing guidelines.

 All forms of water sports practised on open waterways, including sailing, windsurfing, canoeing, rowing, kayaking, surfing, paddle-boarding and the use of privately owned motorised craft (in line with the guidance issued by the relevant navigation authority) are allowed provided that the guidance on social distancing is observed.

 You are allowed to visit venues like a sailing club to exercise.
-You should only do so alone, with members of your household or with 5 other people from another household as long as you follow social distancing guidelines.
+You should only do so alone or with 5 other people as long as you follow social distancing guidelines.
 You should check ahead to ensure that these facilities are open and prepared to receive visitors.

 Organising outdoor sport and physical activity events